-Many job search consultants and books that discuss the “hidden job market” agree that the best way to find a job is to bypass the interview process altogether, usually by finding someone at a company who can hire you directly.
+Many job search consultants and books that discuss the “hidden job market” agree that the best way to find a job is to bypass the interview process entirely, usually by finding someone at a company who can hire you directly.
 Most people, though, have to do a standard interview in order to get their foot in the door.
-Job interviewing is a ritual in our society, and as with any ritual there are prescribed behavioral patterns.
-Interview locations, dress codes, and behavior are all fairly standardized by industry.
+The job interview is a ritual in our society, and as with any ritual there are prescribed behavioral patterns.
+Interview locations, dress codes, and codes of conduct are all fairly standardized by industry.
 So are the kinds of questions asked of interviewees.

-This article focuses on a particular kind of interview question, what I call the “Not Getting Hired” question.
+This article focuses on a particular kind of interview question that gets asked across industries, what I call the “Not Getting Hired” questions.
 I call it that for two reasons: One, because these questions have become such a routine part of the interview process that the person asking it rarely pays attention to the answer (and for good reason, as I’ll explain later).
 Two, because no matter how a job applicant answers the question, the answer doesn't address the key issue in any employment search.
-If anything, the only real function these questions serve is to decrease your chances of getting the job.
+If anything, the only real function this kind of question serves is to decrease your chances of getting the job you want.

 “Tell me about yourself.”

 In most cases, though, this question is just time-filler.
-It does serve some purpose in that it’s serves as a general test to see if you can string two or more sentences together.
+It does serve some purpose in that it serves as a general test to see if you can string two or more sentences together in a conversation.
 If you respond without fainting or vomiting all over yourself, congratulations, you have passed the bare minimum requirements for social interaction.
 Other than that, this is a question much better suited to a blind date than a job interview.

 This scenario happens a lot in larger companies where the person who makes the decision to hire or reject you is not the person who set up the interview.
 Often you are one of a conga line of job applicants some middle-manager is obliged to sit down with as part of the daily routine.

-It’s safe to say that if the employment decision-maker has nothing to inquire about except vague generalities about your existence, you’re probably not being seriously considered for the job.
+It’s safe to say that if the employment decision-maker has nothing to ask you about except vague generalities about your existence, you’re probably not being seriously considered for the job.

 “What are your biggest flaws?”

-Ideally, your answer to this question reveals valued traits of self-awareness, maturity, honesty and humility, right?
+Ideally, your answer to this question reveals the valued traits of self-awareness, maturity, honesty and humility, right?